Candyman 3: Day of the Dead

 a direct sequel to the 1995 film Candyman: Farewell to the Flesh.
-Its plot follows Caroline, the daughter of Annie Tarrant and a descendant of the Candyman, the powerful spirit of the murdered son of a slave who kills those who invoked him, who finds herself targeted by him on the eve of the Day of the Dead.
+Its plot follows Caroline, the daughter of Annie Tarrant and a descendant of the Candyman, the powerful spirit Daniel Robitaille, the murdered son of a slave who kills those who invoked him, who finds herself targeted by him on the eve of the Day of the Dead.

 Unlike the first two installments, the film did not get a theatrical release and was instead released direct-to-video on July 9, 1999.
-It was followed by a fourth film in 2021, titled Candyman, a prequel to Day of the Dead and a direct sequel to the original 1992 film which returns the storyline to Chicago, Illinois.
+It was followed by a fourth film in 2021, titled Candyman, a direct sequel to the original 1992 film set between the events of Farewell to the Flesh and Day of the Dead, which returns the storyline to Chicago, Illinois.

 Plot

 In 2020, twenty-five years after the events of the second film in 1995, a Candyman-themed gallery event hosted by artist Miguel Velasco in Los Angeles is attended by Caroline McKeever, daughter of Annie Tarrant and Paul McKeever from the second film and a direct descendant of the Candyman.
 Caroline summons the Candyman by saying his name five times in a mirror.
-Shortly afterwards, the Candyman kills Miguel and his lover Lena with his hooked hand.
+Shortly afterwards, the Candyman kills Miguel and his lover Lina with his hooked hand.

 Miguel's gallery is soon broken into by a local gang who steals the Candyman's paintings.
 Caroline talks with her roommate Tamara about the Candyman.
 It is revealed via flashback that the Candyman killed Caroline's dementia-ridden mother while she was taking a bath by slitting her throat with his hook.
 Annie summoned him and her death was believed to be suicide.
 A couple hours beforehand when last seeing her mother alive, Annie had told Caroline to 'destroy the myth'.

 The murders are pinned on David de la Paz, a friend of Miguel's who soon gets acquainted with Caroline.
 After envisioning the Candyman and the ghost of her mother in a diner bathroom, she comes clean with David about her history.
 He takes her to see his grandmother, a psychic healer, who informs Caroline that she must destroy the good part of the Candyman in order to eliminate the evil.
 She shows Caroline visions that the good part of the Candyman lies within his paintings.
 Afterwards, the Candyman kidnaps David and keeps him stored in an unknown building swinging from hooks pierced into his back.